tiagordc/node-red-contrib-simple-soap/README.md

 Install this package with "npm install node-red-contrib-simple-soap --save" in ~./node-red or via the Palette Manager in node-red.

-If everything was successfull you should see the new SOAP node under the network category.
+If everything was successfull you should see the new simple-soap node under the network category.